hpcc-systems/DataMgmt/README.md

 ## GenIndex Testing

 Basic testing of the GenIndex module is embedded within the module itself.
-To execute the tests, run the following code in Thor:
+To execute the tests, run the following code in hThor (using Thor may cause failures to be ignored in some versions of HPCC):

 	IMPORT DataMgmt;

 	DataMgmt.GenIndex.Tests.DoAll;

-These are basic tests only and really only ensure that the superkey and index file management is working correctly.
-No Roxie query is deployed or tested.

-If any test fails you will see an error message at runtime.
-Note that if a test fails there is a possibility that superkeys and/or index files have been left on your cluster.
+Failing tests may appear at runtime or as a message in the workunit.
+If the test appears to run successfully, check the workunit in ECL Watch to make sure no error messages appear.
+You may see a number of informational messages relating to superfile transactions, which are normal.
+Note that if a test fails there is a possibility that superfiles and/or logical files have been left on your cluster.
 You can locate them for manual removal by searching for `genindex::test::*` in ECL Watch.
 If all tests pass then the created superkeys and indexes will be removed automatically.